martinhofigueiredo/PSD/Project3/readme.md

 The  write  and  read  operations  are  synchronous  with  the  clock.
 The  writing  data  into  a register is set by the following inputs:
-inA: the data to write
+- `inA`: the data to write
-regwen: register write enable must be set to 1
+- `regwen`: register write enable must be set to 1
-selwreg: specifies the address (0 to 15) of the destination register
+- `selwreg`: specifies the address (0 to 15) of the destination register
-endwreg:  enable  data  write:  specifies  which  data  field  is  written  to  the  register, according to the following encoding: 2’b00: writes both data; 2’b01: writes only the high 32 bits; 2’b10: writes only the low 32 bits; 2’b11: swaps the high 32 bits with the low 32 bits
+- `endwreg`:  enable  data  write:  specifies  which  data  field  is  written  to  the  register, according to the following encoding:
+- `2’b00`: writes both data
+- `2’b01`: writes only the high 32 bits
+- `2’b10`: writes only the low 32 bits
+- `2’b11`: swaps the high 32 bits with the low 32
+bits.

 Data is read from the register bank to two independent ports in parallel, __outA__ and __outB__.
 These two ports are implemented by two registers that are loaded with the data specified by the read register control  signals:
 - `seloutA/seloutB`: the register address to read into port A and B or the constant specifier if cnstA/cnstB is 1
 - `enrregA/enrregB`: read enable, set to 1 to enable loading output registers __outA/outB__
 - `cnstA/cnstB`: set to zero to load output ports with data from registers, set to 1 to load the  output  ports  with  the  predefined  constants.
 If  __cnstA/cnstB__  is  1  the  read  register address specifies the constant to load into the output ports.